Wood Burner Emission Limits NZ — 2026 Council Map

 Key Answers

-- What is a ULEB?
+- What support is available to replace a non-compliant burner?

 Key Takeaways